 Peacock-Harper Culinary Collection

 Five centuries of culinary arts are documented in the Peacock-Harper Culinary History Collection at Virginia Tech.
-This donation led to the larger development of a larger collection of materials relating to the history of food and drink.
+From this initial donation, a collecting area focused on the history of food and drink emerged.
 The Peacock-Harper Culinary Collection includes more than 160 pre-1900 imprints, another 153 works published before 1923, and an additional 330 pre-1950 imprints.
 The large collection contains more than 4,200 volumes and more than 50 manuscript collections.
 The majority of the books are in Special Collections' Rare Book Room, but about 1,400 are available for the public to browse on the shelves of Newman Library.

 The oldest publication is the 1693 George Conyers's London imprint: A pocket-companion, containing things necessary to be known by all that values their health and happiness : being a plain way of nature's own prescribing, to cure most diseases in men, women and children, by kitchen-physick only.
 To which is added, an account how a man may live well and plentifully for two-pence a day...
 Four titles are available from the 1700s and the collection has the first edition (1820) of Mary Randolph's Virginia Housewife, or Methodical Cook, among many outstanding publications.